samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ### Telepathy

 Telepathy is a magical ability that allows a creature to communicate mentally with another creature within a specified range.
-Unless a rule states otherwise, the contacted creature doesn’t need to share a language with the telepath to understand this communication, but the contacted creature must be able to understand at least one language or be telepathic itself to understand.
+Unless a rule states otherwise, the contacted creature doesn't need to share a language with the telepath to understand this communication, but the contacted creature must be able to understand at least one language or be telepathic itself to understand.

-A telepath doesn’t need to see a contacted creature, and the telepath can start or end the telepathic contact at any time (no action required).
-Telepathic contact can’t be initiated and is immediately broken if either the telepath or the other creature has the [Incapacitated](#IncapacitatedCondition) condition.
-Telepathic contact is also broken if the contacted creature is no longer within the telepathy’s range or if the telepath contacts a different creature within range.
+A telepath doesn't need to see a contacted creature, and the telepath can start or end the telepathic contact at any time (no action required).
+Telepathic contact can't be initiated and is immediately broken if either the telepath or the other creature has the [Incapacitated](#IncapacitatedCondition) condition.
+Telepathic contact is also broken if the contacted creature is no longer within the telepathy's range or if the telepath contacts a different creature within range.

-A creature without telepathy can receive telepathic messages but can’t initiate a telepathic conversation.
+A creature without telepathy can receive telepathic messages but can't initiate a telepathic conversation.
 Once a telepathic conversation starts, the non-telepath can communicate mentally to the telepath until the telepathic connection ends.

 ---

 ### Teleportation

 Teleportation is a special kind of magical transportation.
 If you teleport, you disappear and reappear elsewhere instantly, without moving through the intervening space.
-This transportation doesn’t expend movement unless a rule tells you otherwise, and teleportation never provokes [Opportunity Attacks](#OpportunityAttacks).
+This transportation doesn't expend movement unless a rule tells you otherwise, and teleportation never provokes [Opportunity Attacks](#OpportunityAttacks).

-When you teleport, all the equipment you’re wearing and carrying teleports with you.
-If you’re touching another creature when you teleport, that creature doesn’t teleport with you unless the teleportation effect says otherwise.
+When you teleport, all the equipment you're wearing and carrying teleports with you.
+If you're touching another creature when you teleport, that creature doesn't teleport with you unless the teleportation effect says otherwise.

 If the destination space of your teleportation is occupied by another creature or blocked by a solid obstacle, you instead appear in the nearest unoccupied space of your choice.

-The description of a teleportation effect tells you if you must see the teleportation’s destination.
+The description of a teleportation effect tells you if you must see the teleportation's destination.

 ---